michaelJwilson/surveysim/doc/tutorial.md

 - exposures.fits
 - progress.fits
 - last_date.txt

-The simulation automatically stops once the first fiber-assignment group has been completely observed, which requires an updated plan.
-This is also when fiber assignment would normally be run before starting to observe a new group of tiles, but we are not considering that step here.

 If you used the random seed above, the survey should stop after simulating 2019-11-30 when "Group 2 Priority 9" (DARK SCG) completes, but this is dependent